 Nevertheless, most businesses can expect to go through a similar set of steps when implementing a CDP.

 Let’s walk through the typical steps in the process of implementing a CDP.

 We’ll also look at the differences between implementing a standalone CDP and CDP with built-in campaign execution and analytics capabilities.

 The 3 Necessary Stages To Implementing a CDP

 1. Planning Phase

 All the necessary groundwork for integrating a CDP needs to be taken care of before any technical work can begin.
 Some necessary parts of this stage include:

-2.2.
-Customer IDs & Attributes Tracking: After initializing the CDP, set up customer IDs and attributes tracking for the information you’ve decided to collect.
+Customer IDs and Attributes Tracking: After initializing the CDP, set up customer IDs and attributes tracking for the information you’ve decided to collect.
 This data is helpful for segmenting your audience, triggering campaigns, sending personalized information, and more.

 If you are using a Standalone CDP, you will want to integrate it with your other tools and platforms so you can make the most of its capabilities.
 Consider which of the below platforms you want to use.
 They will each need to be integrated with the CDP.